TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Environment/Index.rst

 ----------------

 The environment provides the path to the folder containing the :file:`composer.json`.
-For projects without Composer setup, this is equal to :ref:`Environment-public-path`.
+For projects without `Composer`:pn: setup, this is equal to :ref:`Environment-public-path`.

 .. index::